 In announcing the passage of the legislation through Parliament nearly a year later, the Victorian Premier told reporters that “This is a day of reform, a day of compassion and a day of giving control to those who are terminally ill….I’m proud we have put compassion right at the centre of our parliamentary and political process."

-The Victorian law will come into effect in June 2019.
+The Victorian law came into effect in June 2019.

 What is the situation in WA?

-In Western Australia a joint select parliamentary inquiry into end of life choices undertook an equally rigorous and comprehensive process.
+In Western Australia the Joint Select Committee's Parliamentary Inquiry into End of Life Choices undertook an equally rigorous and comprehensive process.
 This included the review of nearly 700 written submissions and hearing the oral evidence given by hundreds of witnesses.
 The Committee handed down its recommendations on 23 August 2018.
 Those recommendations included that the Western Australian Government develop and introduce legislation for voluntary assisted dying having regard to the recommended framework and following consultation with the Panel established under Recommendation 21.

-For further details see “The Campaign” under “ABOUT”
+For full details visit “The Campaign” under “ABOUT”